 Since more data sources also mean new vulnerabilities and attack vectors, the engineer or security analyst tasked with securing these environments faces not only an overwhelming amount of security alerts, a large percentage of which are false-positives, but also an ever-evolving threat landscape.

 Needless to say, this complexity slows down and impedes security investigations.
-Which is why modern SIEM solutions seek to alleviate some of this pain by providing teams with threat intelligence — additional information that can be used to understand the threats currently targeting an organization and thus make faster and more informed security decisions.
+Which is why modern Cloud-Based SIEM solutions seek to alleviate some of this pain by providing teams with threat intelligence — additional information that can be used to understand the threats currently targeting an organization and thus make faster and more informed security decisions.

 What is Threat Intelligence?